MullinsLab/angular-sortable-fields/README.md

 ## Styling

-This component doesn't provide any default styling for your sortable fields, so you will almost certainly want to add some yourself.
-If you're using [Bootstrap 3][], you may want to look at the simple example styles provided by the file [`sortable-fields-bootstrap.css`][].
+This component doesn’t provide any default styling for your sortable fields, so you will almost certainly want to add some yourself.
+If you’re using [Bootstrap 3][], you may want to look at the simple example styles provided by the file [`sortable-fields-bootstrap.css`][].

 [Bootstrap 3]: https://getbootstrap.com/docs/3.3/
-[`sortable-fields-bootstrap.css`]: blob/master/sortable-fields-bootstrap.css
+[`sortable-fields-bootstrap.css`]: sortable-fields-bootstrap.css